18F/unit-testing-node/_pages/components/slack-client.md

 of synchronous function calls.
 Plus, a single error handler can catch errors arising from any link in the `Promise` chain.

-Naturally, `Promise`s are a great fit for making a HTTP requests, and especially a series of HTTP requests.
-Let's start fleshing out `makeApiCall` by returning a `Promise`:
+Naturally, `Promise`s are a great fit for making HTTP requests, and especially a series of HTTP requests.
+Start fleshing out `makeApiCall` by returning a `Promise`:

 ```js
 function makeApiCall(client, method, params) {